 As a tech blogger, we get to follow a plethora of news through sources that are as varied and as exhaustive as you can imagine.
 We live in a world where is the norm.
 You read stories from all across the web: Facebook, Twitter, news websites, news readers and more.

 It’s hard catching up with news outside “our” world and even when you stick to one source, things aren’t very easy.
 It can get hard when you try to catch up on news around the globe.

-That's why, when Circa was launched about an year ago, I was excited.
+That’s why, when Circa has launched about a year ago, I was excited.

 One year in, Circa is planning to launch an app for Android and update the existing app for iOS 7.
 The app is perfect as it is but I’m also excited to see what new changes come in with the iOS 7 version.